 You don’t want to enter a treatment program only to find out that your insurance company won’t cover the costs.
-Once you know what your insurance covers, it’s time to figure out what type of rehab is best for you.
+Once you know what your insurance covers, then you can figure out what type of rehab is best for you.

 Inpatient care is when you enter a rehab treatment facility and stay there.
-At an inpatient facility, you’ll be treated by medical professionals who are trained to handle meth addictions.
+At an inpatient facility, you’ll be safe and under the supervision of medical professionals who are trained to handle meth addictions.

-You’ll also receive counseling and you’ll participate in group therapy.
-It’s a great way to get away from your triggers so you can focus on yourself and getting the help you need and deserve.
+You’ll receive counseling, participate in group therapy, and do other treatments to assist in the healing process.
+Overall, inpatient care is a great way to get away from your triggers and focus on yourself and your health.

-But insurance companies often cover this type of rehab for much longer than they will an inpatient residential treatment.
+Most insurance companies cover this type of rehab for much longer than they would for an inpatient residential program.
 In fact, intensive outpatient treatments with partial hospitalization are becoming more popular with insurance companies.

 Meth addiction destroys your brain, your body, and your life.
-And it doesn’t affect just you–it affects every person in your life.
+And it doesn’t affect just you? it affects every person you know and care about.